The Kandy House

 Kandy, Sri Lanka

-The Kandy House is located 20-minutes outside Kandy's town center, close to the geographic center of Sri Lanka.
+The Kandy House is located 20-minutes outside Kandy's town centre, close to the geographic centre of Sri Lanka.